learn-co-curriculum/phase-0-intro-to-js-2-objects-lab/README.md

 If you haven't already, fork and clone this lab into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Finally, run `npm install` to install the lab's dependencies.

 ## Instructions

-Follow the steps below, running `npm test` as you go to get additional information from the tests.
+Follow the steps below, running `learn test` as you go to get additional information from the tests.

 Let's say we are working on a program that will keep track of a company's